-For any and all campus emergencies (medical, fire, safety and security, thefts, etc.) immediately contact the Department of Public Safety at (201) 692-2222.
+For any and all campus emergencies (medical, fire, safety and security, thefts, etc.) immediately contact the Department of Public Safety at (201) 692-2222 for Metro and (973) 443-8888 for Florham.
 Public Safety is open 24 hours a day, 365 days a year.
-Dial 2222 from any campus phone.
+Dial 2222 for Metro and 8888 for Florham from any campus phone.
 If emergency personnel need to be contacted, public safety will do so.
 If the RA on call in your building needs to be informed, public safety will contact them and any other residence life staff member that needs to be made aware your situation.